jzry/seniordesign/Python/README.md

 of the prompt line in your terminal.

 > [!IMPORTANT]
-> You may have to source the virtual environment every time each time you
+> You may have to source the virtual environment every time you
 > start your terminal.
 Make sure `(python_env)` appears in your terminal
 > before running python or pip!